jiwoonp/TARAOcean/README.txt

 Returns with the data from the server and stores in output as jobname_uniqueid.
 Displays an error, that doesn't affect the outcome.
 ===============================================================================
+To do:
+Modify dataManipulation.py to allow for different sequences.
+Figure out ways to make plots to summarize relationships.